huawei-noah/SMARTS/competition/evaluation/README.md

 + There is a utility for setting up the base dependencies.
 + Be aware that you will need [git lfs](git-lfs.github.com) in order to get all dependencies.

+### Option 1
++ Install dependencies using the utility script.

     ```bash
     # Use --no-cache if you wish a full reinstall
     $ python -m auto_install
     ```
+### Option 2
 + The alternative is to install from source.
+This allows for updates of the source.

     ```bash
     $ cd <to/your/repo/storage>